 3. Allocate revenue to each account

-Every time revenue hits your income account, you transfer funds to the other four accounts based on your preset percentages.
-Michalowicz recommends doing this twice a month, typically on the 10th and 25th, to align with common payment cycles.
+After profit is set aside, determine target allocation percentages for each remaining account.
+Every time revenue hits your income account, transfer funds to the other four accounts based on your preset percentages.
+Michalowicz recommends doing this twice a month—typically on the 10th and 25th—to align with common payment cycles.

-4. Pay expenses from the designated accounts
+4. Pay expenses from the designated accounts only

-This structure forces you to operate within your actual means.
+Operating expenses come from the operating expenses account.
+Owner's pay comes from the owner's compensation account.
+Taxes come from the tax account.
+You do not touch the profit account except for quarterly distributions.
 If the operating expense account runs low before the next allocation, you don't pull from profit to cover it—you delay the expense, renegotiate a payment, or find another way to stay within budget.
 That constraint is what makes the system work.

 What are the benefits of Profit First?